pyOpenSci/pyopensci.github.io/_posts/2020-05-08-helping-scientists-move-from-novice-intermediate-Python.md

 But most of what I know is from hard-won trial-and-error.
 *Even though I am a trained Carpentries instructor, and I have way more exposure to these things than a random sample of biomedical graduate students.*

+### Learn Tidy Data the Hard Way
 For example, it really only dawned on me in the last year, that, hey, that Hadley Wickham person was really onto something, and I should just use
 <a href = "https://vita.had.co.nz/papers/tidy-data.pdf" target="_blank">
 <!-- markup clean_ -->tidy data</a>
 format whenever I can.
-Even for something that feels less like an analysis and more like "data munging", like splitting a dataset into training and test sets for training a machine learning model.
+Even for something that feels less like an analysis and more like "data munging", such as splitting a dataset into training and test sets for training a machine learning model.
 Turns out that it's easier to do the final analysis of your models if your data is tidy from the get-go.